 Patricia Gandara, a UCLA researcher who studies English learners, said given the number of students not being served, she’s concerned about the quality of English instruction the rest of the language students are receiving, as well as what kind of training colleges of education are providing for their teacher education candidates.

 “If you look at the data on English learners, with the (academic) gaps that are not really closing, it suggests that what we’re doing is not as effective as it needs to be or we would hopefully be seeing much more significant lowering of these gaps,” Gandara said.
 The high school Academic Performance Index for English learners last year was 649, far below the 751 statewide score, according to data from the state Department of Education.
 In 2011, it was 650, and in 2010 it was 668.
 However, scores for all groups increased during that period; in fact, the gap between English learners and other students for each of those three years was 102 points.

 “I have felt for a very long time that we need to do some evaluation of what’s going on, not to go after somebody, but to see where they need support,” Gandara said. ”Exactly what is going on in different classrooms, in different districts, we have a very vague idea.”

-Filed under: Data, English learners, Featured, Languages, Reporting & Analysis, State Board of Education, Students · Tags: ACLU, Asian Pacific American Legal Center, California Department of Education, Jerry Brown, State Board of Education
+Filed under: Charts and Data, English learners, Featured, Languages, Reporting & Analysis, State Board of Education, Students · Tags: ACLU, Asian Pacific American Legal Center, California Department of Education, Jerry Brown, State Board of Education